hanxiao-chen/hanxiao-chen.github.io/_posts/2020-03-09-interpretability-of-machine-learning.md

 ![map](/img/inter_map.png){: .center-block :}

 # Opacity of 3 dimensions:
-1. Some parties want to keep their models confidential.
+1. Intentional secrecy.
+Some parties want to keep their models confidential.
-2. Some people do not understand code, math, and models.
+2. Technical illiteracy.
+Some people do not understand code, math, and models.
-3. It is hard to interpret some models like neural network.
+3. Characteristics of machine learning.
+It is hard to interpret some models like neural network.
 *For AI community, **Interpretability** usually mean the 3rd dim of opacity.*

 # Interpretability